 Contact: 419-255-6765, toledofarmersmarket.com

 Toledo Firefighter’s Museum, 918 W. Sylvania Ave., Toledo

 Tales of firefighting 150 years ago come alive in the midst of vintage pumpers, uniforms and equipment used by the city's first bucket brigade.
 Open every Saturday from Noon to 4 p.m.
 Also available weekdays or evenings by appointment.

 Toledo Lucas County Public Library, 325 N. Michigan St., Toledo

-Visiting the Main Library in downtown is a memorable experience.
-Includes children’s area, computers, free internet, organized activities, toys, games, café and gift store.
+Visiting the newly renovated Main Library in downtown is a memorable experience.
+Includes children’s area, computers, free internet, organized activities, café and gift shop.
 Convenient, free parking garage (minimal fees for longer stays).
-The expansive modern addition including a second-floor outdoor space complete with grass and trees.

 Toledo Museum of Art Family Center, 2445 Monroe St., Toledo